Ramya-P4/SQL-Query-Log/README.md

 Listing my SQL skillset!

 # SQL Commonly used Data Types
-INT -  is used to store whole numbers
+INT -  is used to store whole numbers<br/>
-VARCHAR, NVARCHAR - used to store variable length text values DATETIME - used to store the date and time
+VARCHAR, NVARCHAR - used to store variable length text values<br/>
+DATETIME - used to store the date and time<br/>
-DECIMAL, FLOAT - DECIMAL and FLOAT datatypes are used to work with decimal values such as 10.3 BIT - to store whether something 'True' or 'False'
+DECIMAL, FLOAT - DECIMAL and FLOAT datatypes are used to work with decimal values such as 10.3<br/>
+BIT - to store whether something 'True' or 'False' <br/>

 # Aggregate Functions
 AVG() - returns the average of a set of values<br/>